pbeshai/beshai-web-quickstart-basic/README.md

 [Download a zip of this repo](https://github.com/pbeshai/beshai-web-quickstart-basic/archive/master.zip) then run `npm install`.

 You can copy and paste the following to install.
-It will prompt you for a project name which set the name of the directory created:
+It will prompt you for a project name which sets the name of the directory created:

 ```shell
 echo -n "Enter project name: " && read projectName